 Section Examiner's recommendation Council consideration of recommendation co incil decision Policy STA8 - Surface Water Amend title of policy to read "Surface Water Drainage and Flood Risk".
-The Council agrees that be revised policy and figure sould provide greater clarification of ensure that the Purcy meets the requirements of the Bass.
-Conditions.
-As apt examiner's removal fication.
+The Council agrees that the revised policy and figure hould provide greater clarification and ensure that the Florey meets the requirements of the Basil Conditions.
+At apt examiner's recomposition.
 Drainage Delete existing policy text in full, and replace with: "Development proposals within the Plan area should be accompanied by an appropriate assessment which demonstrates: that the development will not increase flood risk to the site or surrounding area from fluvial, groundwater, surface water or other water sources, and that the development will have no adverse impacts upon surface water drainage in the area.
 Where appropriate, development proposals should incorporate Sustainable Drainage (SuDS) measure and any other necessary mitigations in order to reduce the rick of flooding, and include proposals for the future maintenance and management of those drainge measures."
 Paragraph 5.2.15 - delete second, third and final sentences.
 Paragraph 5.2.15 - add new second sentence to read follows: "Figure 30 shows the locations within the parish where surface water flooding even that the during recent years."
-Figure 30 - delete in a surrent for and replace with a map (also to be numbered Figure 2) showing the whole parish and identifying the locations of scorded and documented surface water flooring clents are issues in the parish during recent years, based on the data at held by the Lead Local Flood Authoric (LLFA) and the Environment Agency (as referenced in the recessentations submitted by the LLFA).
+Figure 30 - delete in a surrent for and replace with a map (also to be numbered Figure 3) showing the whole parish and identifying the locations of scorded and documented surface water floor and sevents all vissues in the parish during recent years, based on the data at held by the Lead Local Flood Authoric (LLFA) and the Livironment Agency (as referenced in the recessentations submitted by the LLFA).

 Section Examiner's recommendation Council consideration of recommendation cd incil decision Paragraph 5.3.6 Amend reference to Policy STA10 to read "Policy STA9".
 The Council agrees to the correction to improve claim At ept examiner's recommended mo fication.
-Section 7 - Implementation Amend title preceding this paragraph to read "Future Reviews" The Council ees thrunis modification would revide add d Accept examiner's recommended modification.
-Delete first sentence of this paragraph in full, and replace with new first sentence to read: clarity and to help usure the the Neighbourhood Plant in accord with a tional planning and ance.
+Section 7 - Implementation Amend title preceding this paragraph to read "Future Reviews" The Council ees that his modification would revide add d Accept examiner's recommended modification.
+Delete first sentence of this paragraph in full, and replace with new first sentence to read: clarity and to help a sure the the Neighbourhood Plant in accord with a tional planning andance.
 "The plan will be reviewed at regular intervals during the period up to 2042 to ensure that it continues to be consistent with national policy and the strategic policies the Greater Norwich Local Plan and the South Norfolk Local Plan, or any other strategic plan covering the parish."
-With the original planning goldanies.
+Will it offer planning goldenoo.
 Delete the word "update" in the second sentence of paragraph and replace with "review".